RWAndhika/milestone-3-RWAndhika/README.md

 Hello my name is Raden Wisnu Andhika Pranidhia.
 This is a project assignment from RevoU about making a secure and intuitive Flask API for a banking application.
 The API offer various features for account management, user authentication, and transactions.

-For API documentation, you can click [here](https://documenter.getpostman.com/view/33841449/2sA3dyir9T)
+For API documentation, you can click [here](https://documenter.getpostman.com/view/33841449/2sA3dyir9T) (Might need to try a few try when first consuming the API because deployed using only free services)

 If you have any question or anything else regarding the project, feel free to contact me at [linkedin](https://www.linkedin.com/in/raden-wisnu-andhika-pranidhia-b17a16196/), [email](mailto:radenwisnu21@gmail.com).
 I am open to any criticism and suggestion.
 Thank you!

+## UPDATE

+For the Flask API has been deployed on [render.com](https://render.com/) using database deployed on [filess.io](https://filess.io/) to make it easier to try and access.

+The link to the deployed back-end api can be accessed [here](https://banking-application-rwandhika.onrender.com)

 ## CREATE DATABASE